-Applications must be received on or before 5:00 PM, ET, on September 7, 2023
+Applications must be received on or before 5:00 PM, ET, on September 4, 2025

-All applications are to be uploaded to the pilot project online submission system.
-You can access the system at https://pilotprojects.rockefeller.edu Please note you will need to register to submit your application online.
+All applications are to be uploaded to the Pilot Project Online Submission System, as well as in RAS.
+You can access the system at https://pilotprojects.rockefeller.edu Please note that you will need to register to submit your application online.
 Paper and email submissions will not be accepted.
+You can access RAS at RAS-Grants Log-In.
+Work with your Sponsored Projects Officer to create the Funding Proposal in RAS.
+Utilize the sponsor "Rockefeller University Pilot Grant" in the application phase.